The postgraduate program in Pathology at the University of Mississippi Medical Center bridges both basic scientific and clinical research.

 The Department of Pathology offers a four- to five-year program of study leading to the PhD degree in Pathology.
 The program starts in the fall with required pathology program course work.
 However, since a student's laboratory experience underpins his/her success as a potential independent researcher, students begin laboratory rotations in the spring semester of their first year in order to identify their dissertation laboratory and advisor as soon as possible.

-The program continues with a combination of course and laboratory work, and finishes with independent research conducted in the laboratory of one of the faculty in the School of Graduate Studies in the Health Sciences or with clinical faculty in one of the UMMC clinical departments or Institutes, including the Cancer Institute.
+The program continues with a combination of course and laboratory work, and finishes with independent research conducted in the laboratory of one of the faculty in the Pathology graduate PhD program.
+These faculty have primary appointments in other basic and clinical sciences departments, broadening the scope and opportunities for multidisciplinary research.

 The student's dissertation and advisor is decided based on input from the student, potential advisor, pathology graduate program director and the dean of the graduate school.
 Course work in later years of the program of study are elective courses pertinent to the student's specific dissertation discipline and project and are identified by the student and his/her advisor.